-- 30. Capital which an applicant possesses in the United Kingdom is calculated at its current market or surrender value less: - 10% if there are expenses attributable to its sale, and - the amount of any monetary claim secured against it. - 31.
-Capital which an applicant possesses outside the United Kingdom is treated in the same way except that it is calculated: - at its current market or surrender value in that country if it can be transferred to the United Kingdom; or - if it cannot be transferred to the United Kingdom, at a price which it would realise if it were sold in the United Kingdom to a willing buyer. - 32.
-Where an applicant owns capital jointly with one or more persons, each share is treated as equal unless there is evidence to the contrary. - 33.
-Where an applicant has capital exceeding £6,000 (£10,000 for pensioners), income of £1 is assumed for every complete £250 (£500 for pensioners) up to a maximum of £16,000.
-In making this calculation, if the final part of the excess is not a complete £250 (£500 for pensioners), an income of £1 is nevertheless taken into account.
+- 29. Capital which an applicant possesses in the United Kingdom is calculated at its current market or surrender value less: - 10% if there are expenses attributable to its sale, and - the amount of any monetary claim secured against it. - 30.
+Capital which an applicant possesses outside the United Kingdom is treated in the same way except that it is calculated: - at its current market or surrender value in that country if it can be transferred to the United Kingdom; or - if it cannot be transferred to the United Kingdom, at a price which it would realise if it were sold in the United Kingdom to a willing buyer. - 31.
+Where an applicant owns capital jointly with one or more persons, each share is treated as equal unless there is evidence to the contrary. - 32.
+Where an applicant has capital exceeding £10,000 (or exceeding £6,000 for workingage applicants), income of £1 is assumed for every complete £500 (£250 for workingage) up to a maximum of £16,000.
+In making this calculation, if the final part of the excess is not a complete £500 (£250 for working-age), an income of £1 is nevertheless taken into account.